Elwenor/-Murder-drones/README.md

 ## Development & release status

 > [!IMPORTANT]
-> **This dataset is still under active development and is not yet released on GitHub.**
+> **This dataset is still under active development and has not yet been released on GitHub.**
-> The current working dataset is maintained **only in the Hugging Face version**, where annotation, validation and schema work continue.
 >
+> The complete working dataset currently exists **only in the Hugging Face version**, where annotation, manual audiovisual validation and schema development continue.
+>
-> This GitHub repository currently serves as the **project and documentation repository**.
-A dataset release will be published here **only after the planned annotation work is complete and the dataset is ready for release**.
-Until then, examples shown below are provided only to document the structure and current annotation format.
+> This GitHub repository currently serves as the **public project, documentation and dataset-preview repository**.
+The full dataset will be published here **only after the planned annotation work is complete and the dataset is ready for release**.
+Until then, the records shown below are examples of the current development format rather than a complete downloadable dataset.

 ## Dataset sample